top of page

 A Moral Case for a Humanitarian Satellite: At what point does inaction become unconscionable?

-Satellite imagery can change the world What does it say about our world when we spend over $54 billion a year on defense and intelligence...
+What does it say about our world when we spend over $54 billion a year on defense and intelligence satellites to spy on each other - yet cannot dedicate even one satellite to saving lives?

 Bill Greer